We have long admired the work and innovation of Cisco. Our friends at Cisco, however, have possibly surpassed even our expectations.

 Sarah Eccleston, director Enterprise Networking for UK and Ireland: “If we save just one rhino, or prevent just one more baby elephant from becoming an orphan when its mother is shot for her ivory tusks, it will have all been worthwhile.”

 Tragically there are only about 25,000 rhinos left in the wild, with the majority in South Africa.
-It is estimated that about 1,000 are killed each year, primarily for their horn.
+It is estimated that approximately 1,000 are killed each year, primarily for their horn.
 The technology currently being trailed will track vehicles and people entering the reserve rather than animals.

-Dimension Data are a South African based company who harnesses the transformative power of technology to help organisations achieve great things in the digital era.
-Partnering with Cisco, they have created a first of a kind technology solution, deploying some of the world’s most sophisticated technology in an unnamed private game reserve adjacent to the world-renowned Kruger National Park to monitor and track individuals from the time they enter the reserve gates, until they exit.
+Dimension Data are a South African based company which harnesses the transformative power of technology to help organisations achieve great things in the digital era.
+Partnering with Cisco, they have created a first of a kind technology solution, deploying some of the world’s most sophisticated technology in an unnamed private game reserve adjacent to the world-renowned Kruger National Park to monitor and track individuals from the time they enter the reserve gates until they exit.

 In phase one, Dimension Data worked closely with Cisco to gather information from the game rangers, security personnel, technology, and control centre teams.
 The first step was to create a secure Reserve Area Network (RAN) and install Wi-Fi hotspots around key points, which is completed.